capacitor-community/bluetooth-le/SERVICE_DATA_USAGE.md

 - Supports all filter combinations

 ### Web
-- Web Bluetooth API does not support service data filtering
+- **Note:** Web Bluetooth API does not support service data in native scan filters
-- Falls back to service UUID filtering only
+- Service data filtering is done **client-side** in JavaScript
+- Filters are applied after receiving advertisement events
+- All devices are scanned, then filtered in the `onAdvertisementReceived` callback
+- Less efficient than native filtering, but functionally equivalent
+- Supports all filter combinations (serviceUuid, dataPrefix, mask)

 ## Key Differences from Manufacturer Data